 The FWMA has created clearer roles and responsibilities and helped to define a more risk-based approach to dealing with flooding.
-This included the creation of a lead role for LAs, as LLFAs, designed to manage local flood risk (from surface water, ground water and ordinary watercourses) and to provide a strategic overview role of all flood risk for NRW.
+This included the creation of a lead role for local authorities as LLFAs, designed to manage local flood risk (from surface water, groundwater and ordinary watercourses) and to provide a strategic overview role of all flood risk for the EA.